Malcolm Smith (American football): Cleveland Browns

 Smith signed with the Cleveland Browns on August 23, 2020.

-In Week 3 against the Washington Football Team, Smith recorded his first interception as a Brown during the 34–20 win.
-This was Smith's first interception since 2016.
-He was placed on the reserve/COVID-19 list by the Browns on December 31, 2020, and activated on January 9, 2021.
-He appeared in 15 games with 4 starts, collecting 72 tackles (fourth on the team), one sack, one interception, 2 passes defensed and one forced fumble.
+During Week 3 against the Washington Football Team, Smith recorded his first interception as a Brown in the 34–20 victory.
+This was his first interception since 2016.
+Smith was placed on the reserve/COVID-19 list by the Browns on December 31, 2020, and was activated nine days later.
+Smith appeared in 15 games with four starts, collecting 72 tackles (fourth on the team), a sack, an interception, two passes defensed, and a forced fumble.

 Smith re-signed with the Browns on March 18, 2021.
-He appeared in 15 games with 6 starts, registering 51 tackles, 2 interceptions and 5 passes defensed.
+He appeared in 15 games with 6 starts, registering 51 tackles, two interceptions, and five passes defensed.